 Overall, PrePPI is too blunt of an instrument for Sandor Vajda’s research on the structure of protein complexes.
 But Vajda, who self-identifies as a “classic protein docking guy” and is director of Boston University’s Biomolecular Engineering Research Center, says PrePPI adds to earlier bioinformatics efforts on PPIs.
 Although the protein interaction field has heaps of experimental data from mass spectrometry experiments and yeast two-hybrid screens, the reliability of these data can be low.
 So researchers need additional information to weed out false leads.
 “What Honig brings to the table,” says Vajda, “is adding structure to computational PPI predictions and a good scoring scheme that filters out many false positives.”

-In fact, PrePPI performed at least as well as high-throughput experimental methods in validation tests published in the Nature paper (1).
+In fact, PrePPI performed at least as well as high-throughput experimental methods.
 PrePPI also showed that data on a distantly related protein can predict a protein’s structure.
 For example, PrePPI used a template of interacting proteins in the ubiquitin pathway to correctly predict an association between two kinases that were unrelated to the ubiquitin-pathway models.

 You can see if your favorite proteins might interact at http://bhapp.c2b2.columbia.edu/PrePPI/.
 So far, PrePPI predicts yeast and human PPIs, with proteins from other organisms to come.
 Honig says, “Put in a protein name, and we’ll give you our best shot.”